 In 2002, he received the Nobel Peace Prize for his work in the 1978 Camp David Accord.
 He established full diplomatic relations with China and negotiated the SALT II nuclear limitation treaty with the Soviets.

 On Nov.
 4, 1979, Iranian students took 66 Americans hostage at the U.S. Embassy in Tehran.
 Although Carter's administration negotiated a release in December 1981, it was too late to save Carter's presidency.

 Bill Clinton (1993-2000)

-Bill Clinton is the most admired president of the past 25 years.
-That's because his economic policies fostered a decade of prosperity.
-He added 22 million new jobs, more than any other president.
-Home ownership was 67.7 percent, the highest rate ever recorded.
-The poverty rate dropped to 11.8 percent.
+Bill Clinton's economic policies fostered a decade of prosperity.
+He added 18.7 million new jobs, more than any other president.
+Homeownership was 67.7%, the highest rate ever recorded at that time.
+The poverty rate dropped to 11.3%.

-He signed the North American Free Trade Agreement.
-NAFTA boosted growth by eliminating tariffs between the United States, Canada and Mexico.
+He signed the North American Free Trade Agreement (NAFTA).
+It boosted growth by eliminating tariffs between the U.S., Canada, and Mexico.

-Clinton created a $63 billion budget surplus, which subtracted from the debt.
+Clinton created a budget surplus of almost $70 billion.
 He did this with the Omnibus Budget Reconciliation Act of 1993.
 It raised taxes on the wealthy.
 He also cut spending by reforming welfare.

 Clinton did not achieve health care reform.
-But he did get HIPAA and CHIP passed.
-HIPAA permits workers to keep their company-sponsored health insurance plan after being laid off.
+But he did get the Health Insurance Portability and Accountability Act (HIPAA) and the Children’s Health Insurance Program (CHIP) passed.
+HIPAA improved the portability of insurance and coverage for those with pre-existing conditions.
 CHIP subsidizes health insurance for children in families that earn too much to qualify for Medicaid.